All Episodes

 Now you're talking about chain of custody issues that have come into play.

-Um so we're following that case, obviously very closely down there.
+So we're following that case, obviously, very closely down there.

-And it's it's it just seems like the people of Georgia, there are people that say, well, why am I voting again?
+And it just seems like the people of Georgia, there are people that are saying, well, why am I voting again?

 Well, you can't say that down there.

-Raphael Warnock and John Ossoff are so extreme that the whole country is depending on Georgia to get out and vote for Purdue and Loffler.
+Raphael Warnock and John Osoff are so extreme that the whole country is depending on Georgia to get out and vote for Purdue and Loeffler.

-And I don't care if you like them or not at this point, just to stop this radicalism and stop packing the courts and ending the legislative filibuster in DC statehood and uh the beginning of a process, probably to even eliminate the Electoral College.
+And I don't care if you like them or not at this point, just to stop this radicalism and stop packing the courts and ending the legislative filibuster in D.C. statehood and the beginning of a process probably to even eliminate the Electoral College.

-We're watching, I've I've been most interested in the Supreme Court case in Pennsylvania.
+We're watching, I've been most interested in the Supreme Court case in Pennsylvania.

 Why?